openrewrite/rewrite-docs/README.md

 We encourage you to contribute to our docs!
 Please feel free to create an issue or open a PR if you find any issues.

 We use [GitBook](https://www.gitbook.com/) to manage our documentation.
 When any changes are merged into this directory, a build is kicked off to update the GitBook docs.
+Please see the [contributing guide](https://github.com/openrewrite/.github/blob/main/CONTRIBUTING.md) for detailed instructions on how to get started.

 ## Standards